DeWanna Bonner

-DeWanna Bonner (born August 21, 1987) is an American-Macedonian professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
+DeWanna Bonner (born August 21, 1987) is an American professional basketball player for the Atlanta Dream of the Women's National Basketball Association (WNBA).
 Bonner played college basketball for Auburn University.
-After a successful college career at Auburn, she was drafted by the Mercury with the fifth overall pick of the 2009 WNBA draft, and was traded to the Sun in 2020.
+After a successful college career at Auburn, she was drafted by the Phoenix Mercury with the fifth overall pick of the 2009 WNBA draft.
+She has won two WNBA Finals, been named WNBA Sixth Woman of the Year a record three times, and currently ranks third all-time in WNBA career scoring.

 Early life

 Bonner was born on August 21, 1987 in Fairfield, Alabama, to LaShelle Bonner and Greg McCall.
-She has three siblings, sister Vin'Centia Dewberry, brother Justin McCall, and sister Erica McCall (with whom she shares a birthday).
+She has three siblings: sister Vin'Centia Dewberry, brother Justin McCall, and sister Erica McCall (with whom she shares a birthday).

-Bonner attended high school at Fairfield High School in Fairfield, Alabama.
+Bonner attended Fairfield High School in Fairfield, Alabama.
 She was named McDonald's and WBCA All-American and participated in their All-America games.
 She earned USA Today Junior All-America and was the Gatorade Alabama Player of the Year while at Fairfield High School.
 She was featured in USA Today in 2005 as one of the nationwide Top 25 recruits.